Cantersoft/YTPMVE/README.md

 In order to configure video flipping or to disable it, change the boolean variables "flip_x" and "flip_y" in `YTPMVE.cs`.

 ## Pitch Shifting
+YTPMVE pitch shifts audio events automatically.
+To keep all source audio events in the same key, it is recommended to tune each of them to A4 (440Hz) prior to running the script.
+This can be performed by configuring the `Pitch Change` value in the `Properties` menu of any audio event.

-YTPMVE pitch shifts audio samples automatically, but note that Vegas Pro is not a Digital Audio Workstation (DAW).
-For more realistic and better-sounding YTPMV audio, see the FL Studio tutorial below.
+Note that Vegas Pro is not a Digital Audio Workstation (DAW).
+For more realistic and better-sounding YTPMV audio, see the following FL Studio tutorial.
 [Learn how to generate YTPMV audio](https://youtu.be/RP8MKrwXYKI).